 This unmissable mock pirate ship is known as the Black Pearl (Czarna Perla) and is one of the first things you’ll spot on the canal.
 There is also it’s sister ship, The Galeon Lew (The Lion Galleon) and both can take you between Gdansk waterfront and Westerplatte.
 Tickets are 30/20zł one-way or 45/30zł return.

 Hitler and his troops simultaneously launched attacks on Westerplatte, on the Polish Post Office in Gdańsk and on the town of Tczew on September 1st 1939.
 This started WWII.
 The Westerplatte peninsula is now a memorial site featuring a scattering of shelled bunkers, ruins, a handful of old snack bars, souvenir stalls and a small museum open during the summer in the pivotal Guardhouse Number 1.
 There is also an outdoor exhibition, open all year round.

 From Gdansk train station, take the bus No.106 from just outside the station.
 Or during Summer, it’s easier via water tram (tram number 5) which picks you up outside the Hilton in Gdansk Old Town.

 11. Gdansk Nightlife – Ideal for Craft Beer lovers

 Gdansk Nightlife is legendary, particularly if you’re a fan of craft beer!
-There is even a street called called ‘Ulica Piwna,’ which literally translates to ‘beer street’!
-There is no shortage of cosy cellar bars, hipster clubs and and traditional taverns.
+There is even a street called ‘Ulica Piwna,’ which literally translates to ‘beer street’!
+There is no shortage of cosy cellar bars, hipster clubs and traditional taverns.
 To us, one of the best bars in Gdansk was Bruder Schaft.
 There was Fleetwood Mac playing the entire time (they also have live music) and the friendly locals recommended we tried Browar Brodacz beer which did not disappoint.
 It is brewed in Sopot – which has also made our top 20 list!